ulhaq/graphql/README.md

     }
 }
 ```
-This single request to the server ensures that our new student is created in the system and he is associated - in the system - to his teachers correctly.
+This single request to the server ensures that our new student is created in the system and he is associated to his teachers correctly.

-As we can see, the RESTful approach can quickly become complex, where as the GraphQL approach will remain with a simple and clear structure.
+Hopefully you got the idea.
+The RESTful approach would become more complex in larger systems, where as the GraphQL approach remains with a simple and clear structure.
+Due to the required length of this blog post, we didn't present too complex examples, even though that might help in making the idea more clear.

 The following image, which does not have anything to do with the Driving School Software, illustrates the interpretation of fetching resources with multiple REST roundtrips vs. one single GraphQL request.
 ![GraphQL vs RESTful](images/graphql-restful.png)